lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - **PDE10A**: leads to enlarged spleens in the Bajau people.
 The spleen is a reservoir of oxygenated red blood cells, allowing them to hold their breath for longer (hypoxia tolerance) while freediving.
 Source: [here](https://www.cell.com/cell/fulltext/S0092-8674(18)30386-6).
 - **NOS3** (nitric oxide synthase) and others for high-altitude adaptation: in three distinct populations (Tibetans, Andeans and Ethiopians), multiple different mutations in a variety of genes lead to hypoxia tolerance, allowing for their survival at high altitudes.
 - **Sickle cell trait**: in regions of Africa where malaria is prominent, carrying one copy of the recessive sickle cell anaemia allele confers resistance to the *Plasmodium* parasite.
 While there are associations of sickle cell trait to other medical conditions, many people with the trait remain healthy, making it net beneficial in malaria-endemic regions.
 Source: [here](https://www.cell.com/cell/fulltext/S0092-8674(11)00384-9).
-- **White skin colour**: in northern Europeans, the *SLC24A5* gene has an SNP Ala111Thr that leads to decreases melanin expression and hence lighter skin pigmentation, which is beneficial for vitamin D synthesis in the low-sunlight high-latitude regions.
+- **White skin colour**: in northern Europeans, the *SLC24A5* gene has an SNP Ala111Thr that leads to decreases melanin expression and hence lighter skin pigmentation, which is beneficial for vitamin D synthesis in the low-sunlight high-latitude regions (where sunburn is less of a risk).

-### Interesting neutral mutations in recent human evolution
+### Neutral mutations in recent human evolution

 In some of these cases, no harmful effect is observed despite what is typically thought of as a 'loss of function' (e.g. gene deletion).
 These result in variation in the population, and may serve as a substrate for future selection, or simply be neutral.
 Additionally, what is neutral in a current environment may become beneficial in a future environment.